jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elastic_bean_stalk.md

 > Elastic Beanstalk abstracts the finer details and automatically handles all the details such as provisioning an ECS cluster, balancing load, auto-scaling, monitoring, and placing the containers across the cluster.

 > ECS provides more control over Elastic BeanStalk

+> You can't deploy an application to your on-premises servers using Elastic Beanstalk.
+This is only applicable to your Amazon EC2 instances.
+However, CodeDeploy can deploy an application to your on-premises servers.